top of page

 John Foster (Australia) Historical Trumpets and Academy Director

-John was also a member of the Sydney Symphony Orchestra (2001-2013).
-John has appeared as soloist at festivals and concert series worldwide and performed as soloist with many leading orchestras and ensembles, including: the Sydney Symphony, Queensland Symphony, Adelaide Symphony, Christchurch Symphony (NZ), Norwich Baroque (United Kingdom) among others.
+John Foster is widely celebrated as one of the world’s leading exponents of performance on historical trumpets and cornetto, and is the artistic director of the renowned ensemble Australian Baroque Brass (2003 – present).
+Having studied at the Royal College of Music (London) with Professor Michael Laird, John went on to become a member of the Sydney Symphony Orchestra (2001-2013).
+John has appeared as soloist at festivals and concert series worldwide and performed as soloist with many leading orchestras and ensembles, including: the Sydney Symphony Orchestra, Queensland Symphony Orchestra, Adelaide Symphony Orchestra, Christchurch Symphony Orchestra, Christchurch Camerata (Newcastle), (NZ), Norwich Baroque (United Kingdom) among others.
 In 2011 John also performed J.S.Bach's Brandenburg Concerto No.2 with Belgium's leading baroque orchestra 'Il Fundamento' and was a soloist for the launch of the Kammerorchester Basel (Switzerland) 2012 season.

 bottom of page